 Paid student workers or volunteers should turn in their documentation to Denise Valero in BSBW 102.

 Note: If you do not earn 100% scores on the quiz MUST CLEAR the browser history in order to reset the quiz.
 If they don’t do this, they will never be able to earn a 100% score.

-Please use the attached form for this purpose.
+Please use this ***form*** for the training.
 For 291/491 students, this form must be completed and turned into the Undergraduate Advising Office by the 10th day of the semester.
 If a student is continuing in the same lab in consecutive semesters, this lab-specific training does not need to be repeated.
 However, if a student does not enroll in consecutive semesters or changes labs, they must submit a new lab-specific training form.
 The exception to consecutive semester is Summer.
 All lab-specific documentation from Spring will be carried over to the next Fall regardless of summer enrollment.